nothings/stb/docs/stb_voxel_render_interview.md

 **A:**
 About seven or eight hours.
-I had the first version done in maybe six or sevent hours, but then I realized I'd left out one clip, and when I went back to add it I also gussied up a couple other moments in the video.
+I had the first version done in maybe six or seven hours, but then I realized I'd left out one clip, and when I went back to add it I also gussied up a couple other moments in the video.
+But there was something basically identical to it that was done in around six.

 **Q:**
 Ok, that's it.
 Thanks, me.